When I started learning how to invest, I haven’t read any books and internet was my only resource.

 From the couch potato strategy which I have started, I have evolved and focused on dividend growth investing.

-It wasn’t easy and made mistakes along the way, but I was consistent and a very eager learner.
-As a result I am more focused on achieving better results of my investments.
+It wasn’t easy and made lots of mistakes along the way, but I was persistent and a very eager learner.
+As a result, I am more focused on achieving better results of my investments.

-Knowledge is indeed power and practice makes it perfect.
+In a word, the pursuit of knowledge is indeed powerful and practice makes it perfect.